Before you put a ring on it, let’s make sure it fits! Keep reading for your all-in-one guide to ring sizes, including:

 A flawlessly fit ring will slide over the knuckle easily, but still fit snugly enough to stay on (and not spin).
 You should have to wiggle the ring slightly to get if off.
 If it slides off too easily you're at risk of losing your ring!

 Of course, everyone’s fingers fluctuate throughout the day (and definitely throughout their lifetime), but a well-fit ring should see you through most regular daily (and seasonal) changes.

 ARe Both ring fingers are the same size?

 The truth: the fingers on your dominant hand are usually larger than those on your non-dominant hand.
 So, if she’s right handed, the ring she wears on her right ‘ring finger’ will likely be too big for her true ring finger.

 Is Her ring size the same as her shoe size?

 We hear this one surprisingly a lot!
 The truth: shoe sizes and ring sizes have no connection to each other – any similarities are pure lucky coincidence.

 So often, well-meaning gents bring in one of their lady’s middle finger cocktail rings for engagement ring sizing.
-The truth: all your fingers vary in size, and they usually even vary between hands!
+The truth: all your fingers vary in size, even between hands!

 Your ring size stays the same all through adulthood

 No, our bodies (and fingers) can fluctuate or permanently change as you get older, with pregnancy, and with weight gain/loss.
 Your ring size may go up or down according to your life situations.

 How to figure out her ring size if she's in on it

 Get your finger sized at a jeweler

 How to measure ring size?
 The most reliable measurement will come from an in-person visit to a jeweler – they’ll know exactly how a ring should fit and can recommend the perfect size.
 Most jewelers will size you for free whether you're buying from them or not.